PTSD Resolution: Key Facts(download .pdf file here 170k)

 (c).
 PTSD Resolution offers employers Trauma Awareness Training to support the successful integration of Veterans and Reservists in the workplace.
 The half-day modular courses enable line managers and HR staff to recognise potential symptoms of trauma and identify a clear route to resolving any workplace difficulties

 (d).
-Resolution counsellors are trained in a form of Trauma-Focused Cognitive Behavioural Therapy (TFCBT) Treatment is consistent with the guidelines of the National Institute for Health and Clinical Excellence (NICE).
+Resolution counsellors are trained in a form of Trauma-Focused Cognitive Behavioural Therapy (TFCBT) consistent with the guidelines of the National Institute for Health and Clinical Excellence (NICE).
 The charity’s role is to provide a contact point for those requiring counselling and to arrange immediate, brief, local effective counselling , and to record the results.

 (e).
 TA and other Reserves are not required to talk about the traumatic events.
 The programme policy is that re-exposure is better done in the client’s visual imagination and while in a relaxed state, protecting confidentiality and reducing distress.
 This is a relatively new development of TFCBT, similar to Imagery Re-scripting and Reprocessing Therapy (IRRT).
 (1)